 Finance for buying property through a trust

-It’s possible to get a loan to buy an investment property through a trust, but it can be difficult.
-That’s because lenders see trusts as higher risk, due to the complex legal frameworks which come with them.
+It’s possible to get a loan to buy an investment property through a trust, but it can also be difficult.
+That’s because some lenders see trusts as higher risk due to the complex legal frameworks which come with them.
 Additionally, it may be harder for the lender to recover the property should the trust default on the loan, due to the asset protection a trust provides.

-Lenders will review what kind of trust is applying, the credit file of all of the members of the trust and the trust itself, and may require all the beneficiaries to be guarantors on the loan.
-They’ll also review the trust deed to understand the purpose of the trust and whether the trustee has the power to apply for a loan, as the loan will be in their name.
+Generally, prospective lenders will review what kind of trust is applying, the credit data of all of the members of the trust, and the trust itself.
+Some lenders may also require all the beneficiaries to be guarantors on the loan.
+They’ll also review the trust deed to understand the purpose of the trust and whether the trustee has the power to apply for a loan, as the loan will be in the trustee’s name.

-Given the complexity of trusts, many lenders will process applications through their business banking.
+Given the complexity of trusts, many lenders will process loan applications through their business banking divisions.
 This can often mean higher rates and higher fees, as well as a longer application processing time.

 What to be careful of when buying property through a trust